-The following table sets forth certain information with respect to the beneficial ownership of Autoscope's Common Stock as of December 31, 2022 by (1) each person or entity known by us to own beneficially more than five percent (5%) of Autoscope's Common Stock; (2) each director of Autoscope; (3) our only executive officer; and (4) all of our directors and executive officers as a group.
+The following table sets forth certain information with respect to the beneficial ownership of Autoscope's Common Stock as of December 31, 2023 by (1) each person or entity known by us to own beneficially more than five percent (5%) of Autoscope's Common Stock; (2) each director of Autoscope; (3) our only executive officer; and (4) all of our directors and our executive officer as a group.

 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting power and investment power with respect to Autoscope's shares of Common Stock.
-Shares of Autoscope's Common Stock issuable pursuant to stock options and convertible securities that are exercisable or convertible as of or within 60 days after December 31, 2022 are deemed outstanding for computing the beneficial ownership percentage of the person or member of a group holding the options but are not deemed outstanding for computing the beneficial ownership percentage of any other person.
-Except as indicated by footnote, the persons named in the table below have sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by them.
+Shares of Autoscope's Common Stock issuable pursuant to stock options and convertible securities that are exercisable or convertible as of or within 60 days after December 31, 2023 are deemed outstanding for computing the beneficial ownership percentage of the person or member of a group holding the options or convertible securities but are not deemed outstanding for computing the beneficial ownership percentage of any other person.
+Except as indicated in the footnotes, the persons named in the table below have sole voting and investment power with respect to all shares of Common Stock shown as beneficially owned by them.
 The address of each director and executive officer named below is the same as that of Autoscope.

-Common Stock

-Name Position Beneficially Owned

-Andrew T. Berger (1) Executive Chair, Director 588,401

-James W. Bracke Director 101,923

-Geoffrey C. Davis (2) Director 36,099

-Joseph P. Daly Director 213,055

-Ezekiel J. Kruglick Director 193,985

-Brian J. VanDerBosch Director 12,811

-Frank G. Hallowell (3) Interim CEO and CFO 70,516

-Directors and Officers Directors and Interim CEO and CFO 1,216,790
+Name Position Common Stock Beneficially Owned Andrew T. Berger (1) Executive Chair, Director 594,112 James W. Bracke Director 107,634 Ezekiel J. Kruglick Director 218,054 Joseph P. Daly Director 218,766 Brian J. VanDerBosch Director 18,522 Frank G. Hallowell (2) Interim CEO and CFO (retired) 70,516 All directors and officers as a group 1,227,604

-- (1) Andrew T. Berger has 121,759 shares under his direct ownership.
-By virtue of his relationships with AB Value Management LLC and AB Value Partners, LP, Mr. Berger may be deemed to beneficially own the 466,642 shares owned by AB Value Partners, LP. - (2) Geoffrey C. Davis resigned from the Board of Directors on August 4, 2022. - (3) Frank G. Hallowell has 10,516 shares under his direct ownership.
-In connection with his Employment Agreement, AATC granted Mr. Hallowell an immediately exercisable option with a term of 10 years to purchase 60,000 shares of Autoscope common stock at an exercise price of \$6.87 per share.
-Mr. Hallowell is deemed to beneficially own the 60,000 common shares since the options are exercisable within 60 days of December 31, 2022.
+- (1) Andrew T. Berger has 127,470 shares under his direct ownership.
+By virtue of his relationships with AB Value Management LLC and AB Value Partners, LP, Mr. Berger may be deemed to beneficially own the 466,642 shares owned by AB Value Partners, LP. - (2) Frank G. Hallowell has 10,516 shares under his direct ownership.
+In connection with his Employment Agreement, Autoscope granted Mr. Hallowell an immediately exercisable option with a term of 10 years to purchase 60,000 shares of Autoscope Common Stock at an exercise price of \$6.87 per share on February 1, 2022.
+Mr. Hallowell is deemed to beneficially own the 60,000 common shares because the options are exercisable within 60 days of December 31, 2023.
+Mr. Hallowell retired from the Company effective December 31, 2023, and his options will terminate if not exercised within 90 days of that date.